TCM for Autoimmune Disorders: Arthritis, Lupus, Diabetes, Thyroiditis, and moreTom Fung, R.Ac., R.TCMP March 31, 2020

 2) Kidney yin deficiency: This typically expresses itself in symptoms such as night sweats, afternoon fever, chronic fatigue, ringing in the ears, and/or pain in the lower back and knees.
 Usually the tongue colour is red, and the pulse is wiry and rapid but fine.

 3) Blood stagnation: Patients with blood stagnation will usually exhibit a dull or dark complexion on the face.
 As well, the tongue colour can be dull or dark.
 Because of the different types of human bodies or different degree of the diseases, blood stagnation can show itself in different ways.
-The pulse is usually wiry, especially on the whole pulse include the right hand lung, spleen, kidney yang (Vital gate) points.
-The left arm is heart, liver, kidney yin.
+The pulse is usually wiry, especially on the whole pulse points that include the right hand lung, spleen, kidney yang (Vital gate); whereas the left arm contains the heart, liver, kidney yin points.
 As time goes by, many chronic physical diseases will also start to impact the mind and may express themselves as mental disorders and unusual behaviours.

 My Own Theory